EMERGING MARKETS-Chilean markets hammered after leftist Boric's election win

 "We doubt Chile will go the way of Venezuela (or even Argentina) in terms of its economic model.
 We would view this spike as a medium-term selling opportunity with a target for USDCLP to revert back down to somewhere in the low 800s a year from now," said Greg Anderson, global head of FX strategy at BMO.

-The Colombian peso COP= and Brazil's real BRL= also came under pressure, with oil prices slumping nearly 4% as soaring cases of the Omicron variant drove the Netherlands into a lockdown and other countries to assess similar moves.
+Most other Latin American currencies including the Colombian peso COP=, Brazil's real BRL=, Argentine peso ARS= and Peruvian sol PEN= also came under pressure, as soaring cases of the Omicron variant drove the Netherlands into a lockdown and other countries to assess similar moves.

 However, the Mexican peso MXN= remained supported near 20.7 per dollar after the country's central bank last week surprised investors with a 50-basis-point interest rate hike aimed at reining in surging inflation.